Just when you thought you thought you understood your immune system, you learn something new, like how you might be able to control it with your mind.

 It looked as if the brain ceased to follow the immune system because of the injection made.
 The illusion also provoked a decrease in blood flow and temperature in the allegedly replaced arm.

 “Such a finding is particularly relevant to the immune system because a primary role of the immune system is to discriminate self from non-self,” said Prof Lorimer Moseley, who led the study.

-“In this instance, the innate immune system is being up regulated in a manner consistent with rejection of the replaced hand.”
+“In this instance, the innate immune system is being regulated in a manner consistent with the rejection of the replaced hand.”

 “These findings strengthen the argument that the brain exerts some kind of control over specific body parts according to how strongly we own them,” he says.

 So, it could mean that in many ways, the immune system might be influenced by consciousness.
 This discovery could also shed light on autoimmune diseases such as schizophrenia, stroke, autism, epilepsy, anorexia, and bulimia, which are associated with a distorted sense of ownership over a patient’s body and in which the immune system ‘attacks’ the body.

 As far as 30 years ago, scientists saw a connection with schizophrenia, where abnormal autoimmune responses were observed.
 This was also seen in other neurological illnesses.